 Countdown To Show

-The Great Dorset Steam Fair is always privileged to welcome a wide range of veteran and vintage cars, particularly exhibiting examples from the dawn of motoring at the beginning of the 1900’s, up to the 1960’s.
+The Great Dorset Steam Fair is always privileged to welcome a wide range of veteran, vintage and early classic cars, with examples from the dawn of motoring at the beginning of the 1900’s up to the late 1960’s.
 These are brought to Dorset from all over the UK and abroad by their enthusiastic owners.
-Over 100 cars will be on display this year.

 There is a daily parade of cars in the main ring that is really popular with visitors.
 They’re sure to bring back happy memories of days gone by.
 Many makes of car are displayed – here you will see history in motion- a moving picture of the development of car vehicle manufacture in the UK.
 Walk among them, which you are welcomed to do, as they stand on display between parades, you could easily come face to face with reminders of times past, those memories special to you.

-A new section for the 2020 Great Dorset Steam Fair is the introduction of a Modern Classic Car Section.
+A new section for the 2022 Great Dorset Steam Fair is the introduction of a Modern Classic Car Section.
 GDSF Managing Director Martin Oliver says “it is definitely time to open up the show to “younger” car exhibits and for many years we have been asked by the public (and by modern classic owners) to consider the inclusion of a Modern Classic Car Section.
-With the GDSF now entering its 52nd year, visitors who grew up in the 1970’s and 1980’s (who are now aged in their 40’s & 50’s) tell us that they would love to revisit their youth and see modern classics at the show.
+With the GDSF now entering its 52nd year, visitors who grew up in the 1970’s and 1980’s tell us that they would love to revisit their youth and see modern classics at the show.
 I am certainly of this opinion.
 It is a natural progression for us as a heritage show as the decades go by and we look forward to adding this new section to the show’s rich history.”

 At the Great Dorset Steam Fair nearly 400 commercial vehicles, great and small, are on display – bearing a wide selection of familiar names in British road haulage.
 Names of manufacturers and operators that bring back memories of days past and almost forgotten, when British lorries and workmanship served the transport needs of the nation and beyond.